dphans/AndroidDynamicLayout/README.md

 Flexible android layouts with high customization.

+## Purpose

+Basically, native Android applications are only allowed to render the UI through layouts in resource directory.
+So, if your application needs to change the UI more often, updating the application to users becomes more time-consuming.

+In other world, some applications need to update UI on the fly.
+Eg., your application can change the UI in a flexible way, users can choose the theme and download it from your server, update directly into the application?

 ## Features

 Below are the completed features, unchecked items that are developed in the future.